custom-cards/decluttering-card/README.md

 The templates are defined in an object at the root of your lovelace configuration.
 This object needs to be named `decluttering_templates`.

-This object needs to contains your templates declaration, each template has a name and can contain variables.
+This object needs to contains your templates declaration; each template has a name and can contain variables.
 A variable needs to be enclosed in double square brackets `[[variable_name]]`.
-It will later be replaced by a real value when you instanciate a card which uses this template.
-If a variable is alone on it's line, enclose it in single quotes: `'[[variable_name]]'`.
+It will later be replaced by a real value when you instantiate a card which uses this template.
+If a variable is alone on its line, enclose it in single quotes: `'[[variable_name]]'`.

 You can also define default values for your variables in the `default` object.